jkphl/clear-architecture/README.md

 #### Ports

 The *Ports* sector is the **public interface** of your application.
-It accept requests from external agencies (e.g. the Web, the command-line, an embedding system etc.), communicates them to the [infrastructure sector](#infrastructure) and the ② application layer and sends back the processed results.
+It accept requests from external agencies (e.g. the Web, the command-line, an embedding system etc.), communicates them to the [infrastructure sector](#infrastructure) and the [② application](#-application-tier) layer and sends back the processed results.
 It represents your system to the outer world by taking the form of a web or native [GUI], a [CLI], a [REST API] or any other type of interface suitable for accessing your application.
 Components in this sector may include (but are not limited to):

 * [Facades]
 * [Interfaces]
 * [Factories]
 * [Exceptions] that might occur on the client layer
 * [Constant definitions] useful for accessing your application
 * Controller / Action components of [MVC] / [ADR] architectures

 *Note: If your application provides a web interface or similar API, don't directly use the `Ports` directory (or any of its subdirectories) as document root for web server scripts.
 Instead, create a top-level `public` directory and put your bootstrap script files there.
 Search for a similar solution when providing a CLI ([see below](#considerations-for-php-implementations) for PHP specific recommendations).*

 #### Infrastructure

-The *Infrastructure* sector is not strictly private, but it https://github.com/jkphl/generator-cleanphp/blob/master/doc/CLEAR-ARCHITECTURE.md#considerations-for-php-implementationsat are not necessarily of public interest.
-While the outward *[Ports](#ports)* interface should be stable in the long run and generally not subject to alterations, it's acceptable for infrastructural components to change with thehttps://github.com/jkphl/generator-cleanphp/blob/master/doc/CLEAR-ARCHITECTURE.md#portsrements.
+The *Infrastructure* sector is not strictly private, but it holds all the implementation details that are not necessarily of public interest.
+While the outward *[Ports](#ports)* interface should be stable in the long run and generally not subject to alterations, it's acceptable for infrastructural components to change with the requirements.
 Ideally, they can be swapped against equivalent mechanisms without affecting the overall system function.
 External agencies should avoid direct access to infrastructural components, but there might be exceptions for efficiency's sake.
 Typically in this sector:

 * External [libraries] and [frameworks] (always considered to be part of the infrastructure even if stored elsewhere and / or autoloaded)
 * [Persistence] mechanisms (e.g. [database] platforms)